 Strapi has released the new Admin & Permissions (RBAC - Role based access control) that does allow for some degree of control over what users can access within the admin panel and includes some field level permissions.
 You can now also give roles specific permissions for things like content-types, single-types, plugins, and settings.

 When this new plugin release, there is two versions:

 - Enterprise Edition

-By default, the Community Edition will include 3 pre-defined roles (Administrators, Editor, Author).
+By default, the Community Edition includes 3 pre-defined roles (Administrators, Editor, Author).
 Upgrading to the Enterprise Edition will unlock an unlimited number of roles.
 There will be certain other field level permission limitations based on the edition and we will be building a detailed guide as to what is included within the "Basic" vs "Advanced" RBAC features.
-To learn more about what is included as well as pricing please see our pricing page.
+To learn more about what is included as well as pricing please see our pricing page (opens new window).

 # Relations aren't maintaining their sort order

 With the components there is a hidden field called